-A dual-scan display, which is sometimes referred to as a passive-matrix display, has a row of transistors running on the top of the screen (x-axes) as well as the left of the screen (y-axes).
-The amount of transistors are defined by the LCD manufacturer, for example, the manufacturer may define 800 transistors along the x-axes and 600 transistors along the y-axes.
+A dual-scan display, which is sometimes referred to as a passive-matrix display, has a row of transistors running on the top of the screen (x-axis) as well as the left of the screen (y-axis).
+The amount of transistors are defined by the LCD manufacturer, for example, the manufacturer may define 800 transistors along the x-axis and 600 transistors along the y-axis.
 These transistors power the pixels that are powered in grids by the transistors.
 Unfortunately, if one of these transistors were to fail, you would receive a solid black line going vertical or horizontal.

 When compared to an active-matrix, most passive-matrix is superior technology.
-With passive-matrix, you are unable to see the screen unless you are directly in front of it.
+With passive-matrix, you cannot see the screen unless you are directly in front of it.
 However, the display is usually dimmer than a passive-matrix display.

-In conclusion, the passive-matrix today, while better than previous versions, is still an affordable solution as a LCD.
+In conclusion, the passive-matrix today, while better than previous versions, is still an affordable solution as an LCD.
 However, it does not offer the quality that is found with active-matrix.